3dunoabraham/WebGame3.3/README.md

     * [Three.js](https://threejs.org/)
     * [React Three Fibers](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction)
     * [usehooks-ts](https://usehooks.com/)
-* This project uses the following  APIs:
+* This project uses the following  standard and practices:
-    * For more information on this project, see the [IMS API V1](https://servicepadportal.atlassian.net/wiki/spaces/SP/pages/459538444/Inventory+API+V1)
+    * For more information on this project, see the [ByteCity Gitbook](https://tresd1.gitbook.io/bitcity/)

 ---